What is the Americans with Disabilities Act?

 In short, YES.

-In 2020 alone, more than 3500 small businesses faced ADA lawsuits.
+In 2023, a significant portion of ADA lawsuits targeted small businesses.
+73% of cases targeted companies earning less than $25 million in revenue.
+This represents a shift, as larger corporations have implemented accessibility measures, making smaller businesses more vulnerable to legal action.
+97% of accessibility lawsuits target websites, citing violations of ADA Title III, which covers public accommodations.
+With well over 100 million websites in the U.S., this trend is expected to continue for the foreseeable future.
+In 2023 alone, more than 4600 small businesses faced ADA lawsuits.
 Plaintiffs filed the majority of these cases in New York, California, and Florida, although other states are not immune.
 And it was the same handful of plaintiffs and law firms that filed many of these cases.

 Why target a small business?